Tassosb/lyrical/README.md

 A naive approach to this validation is to iterate over the entire dataset each time, checking for matches.
 With a dataset of many thousands of words, this approach is expensive.
 Feedback may not get rendered in time before the user begins typing again.

 To achieve the desired feature of real-time input validation, Lyrical builds a trie data structure with the lyrics dataset upon instantiating App.
 The trie is a basic poly tree in which the value of each node is a letter.
-Words are formed by tracing down from the root node to a leaf.
+Words are formed by tracing down from the root node.
 For example, this simple trie:
 ```
            *